SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 ===

-The first argument specifies the model for the means, which is constant according to our formula for lead concentrations.
+The first argument of `krige` specifies the model for the means, which is constant according to our formula for lead concentrations (again, `~ 1` means no trend).
 The observed ppm values are in the `locations` data.frame along with the point geometry.
 The result is a data frame with predictions for lead concentrations at the points in `newdata`.